UK: Supreme Court rejects Chobani's bid for fresh appeal

 "We will continue to advocate our view that the population of the UK knows and understands Greek yoghurt to be a product description in terms of how it’s made not where it is made, similar to things like French fries and English muffins in the US."

-Over the forecast period, Fage aims to focus on strengthening its positioning in its best-performing categories, namely, hard cheese and yoghurt.
-Over the past years, Fage de-listed numerous products ...
+Over the forecast period Fage aims to focus on strengthening its positioning in its best-performing segments, namely hard cheese and yoghurt.
+In recent years Fage de-listed numerous products that brou...

 The report provides a review of the latest news and key events in the global dairy food market during December 2013.
 Summary Using this report, marketers will effectively gain an insight into the lat...